 6. Set Up online banking and user permissions: After funding, configure online banking access for all authorized board members and property managers.
 Assign appropriate roles and permissions to ensure proper internal controls and security.
 This is a critical step for efficient financial oversight.

 Effective management of your HOA reserve funds involves a delicate balance between maximizing returns and ensuring sufficient liquidity for immediate needs.
-Strategic planning and utilizing advanced banking solutions are key to achieving this balance.
-Thoughtful management directly impacts the financial stability of your community.
+Strategic planning and using advanced banking solutions are key to achieving this balance.

 Reserve studies and target funding levels